Hot hotel openings in 2020

 Six Senses, Shaharut, Israel

-This brand new property is located to the south of the Negev Desert in the small community of Shaharut.
+One of the Middle East’s most exciting hotel openings in 2020, this brand new property is located to the south of the Negev Desert in the small community of Shaharut.
 The all-suite and villa complex covers around 46 acres with architecture designed to integrate the resort into the desert topography.
 All accommodation has a private pool.

 Further facilities include kids’ hangout, Grow With Six Senses, an all-day restaurant, a poolside bar and grill and a juice and alchemy bar at the Six Senses Spa Shaharut.
 Ingredients are plucked from the resort’s gardens or sourced, where possible, from local farmers at the nearby kibbutzim.